vividos/WhereToFly/src/App/Resources/Assets/info.md

 1.7.0

+- improved speed of location list; data is now stored in an SQLite database
+- added automatic logon for Alptherm website; can be configured on settings page
+- updated included ParaglidingSpots locations
+- various bug fixes and improvements

 1.6.0 "Crossing the Alps 2019" edition

 - added new "layer" menu where CesiumJS .czml files can be loaded as layers